New to Oops Detection?

 A: Here are the answers to the major questions:

-- I invoice using Freshbooks.
+- I invoice using Zoho Books.
 This will then send you to PayPal where you can then choose your payment methods and such.
-Please wait to pay until you receive your your invoice–it makes it easier for me to keep my bookkeeping square, and Freshbooks makes it easier for you, too, as you can track your projects and invoices as needed.
+Please wait to pay until you receive your invoice–it makes it easier for me to keep my bookkeeping square, and Zoho makes it easier for you too, as you can track your projects and invoices as needed.

 - I accept (and prefer) PayPal.
 I will accept checks, but again – I GREATLY prefer PayPal.
 It’s quick, easy, and I can print a nifty little report to take to my accountant when April rolls around.